The Class of 1941 Endowed Scholarship Fund

-Milan C. and Anne Grogan Miskovsky Scholarship Fund *NEW*
+The Milan C. and Anne Grogan Miskovsky Scholarship Fund

 This endowed fund provides need-based tuition assistance to deserving Gonzaga students.
-Created during Gonzaga's Bicentennial, it was established in honor of Anne Grogan and Milan "Mike" Miskovsky, who sent four sons to Gonzaga in the 70's and 80's and were actively involved in sustaining the school during that time, including Mike's service on the Board of Trustees from 1976-1984.
-Their oldest son was the first in a long line of family to attend Gonzaga, including their three other sons but also numerous nephews, grandsons and great nephews.
-This fund was established to honor their devotion to Gonzaga, and in thankful recognition of the Jesuit education received by so many of their family.
+Created during Gonzaga's Bicentennial, it was established in honor of Anne Grogan and Milan "Mike" Miskovsky, who sent four sons to Gonzaga in the 70's and 80's and were actively involved in sustaining the school during that time.
+Their oldest son was the first in a long line of family to attend Gonzaga, including their own sons but also numerous nephews, grandsons and great nephews.
+This fund was established to honor their devotion to Gonzaga, and in thankful recognition of the Jesuit education received by so many in their family.

 The Carrie Moss Endowed Scholarship Fund